 Crossed Quadrilateral Properties

 A crossed or bowtie quadrilateral ABCD is shown below.
-In other words, it is a quadrilateral with a pair of opposite sides crossing each other.
+In other words, it is a quadrilateral with a pair of opposite or alternate sides crossing each other.

 Angle Sum

-1) Consider the marked angles, and their displayed "anglesum =" in the menu on the left.
+1) Consider the marked angles, and their displayed Angle Sum.
 Drag any of the vertices to change the shape of the crossed quadrilateral dynamically.
 What you do notice?
-Can you write down a conjecture?
+Can you write down a conjecture for a crossed quadrilateral?

-2) Can you EXPLAIN WHY (prove that) your conjecture is true?
+2) Can you EXPLAIN WHY (prove that) your conjecture for a crossed quadrilateral is true?

-For some hints and more info go to General formula for interior angle sum
+Hint: For some hints and more info go to Investigating a general formula for the interior angle sum of polygons (A suggested guided learning activity starting with LOGO (turtle) geometry).

-1) What do you notice about the two sums of the marked angles at opposite vertices C and E, and D and F of the crossed cyclic quadrilateral CDEF?
-Note that the calculations ε = α + γ and ζ = β + δ are displayed in the left column.
+2) What do you notice about the two sums of the marked angles at opposite/alternate vertices P and R, and Q and S of the crossed cyclic quadrilateral PQRS?
 Drag any of the vertices to check.

-2) Can you EXPLAIN WHY (prove that) your conjecture is true?
+3) Can you EXPLAIN WHY (prove that) your conjecture for a cyclic crossed quadrilateral is true?

-As mentioned in my book Some Adventures in Euclidean Geometry, we can in general say that for cyclic quadrilaterals, both convex and crossed, that the two sums of opposite angles are equal (180o when convex and 360o when crossed).
+Comment: As mentioned in my book Some Adventures in Euclidean Geometry, we can therefore in general say that for cyclic quadrilaterals, both convex and crossed, that the two sums of opposite/alternate angles are equal (to 180o when convex and 360o when crossed).
+Also note that the result about the sums of opposite/alternate angles for the crossed quadrilateral is equivalent to the geometry theorem usually stated as 'angles inscribed on the same chord of a circle are equal'.

 Varignon's Theorem

 Varignon's theorem is named after the French mathematician and engineer Pierre Varignon in 1731.
-The theorem states that the midpoints of the sides of a quadrilateral form a parallelogram, and is also true for a crossed qadrilateral as shown below.
+The theorem states that the midpoints of the sides of a quadrilateral form a parallelogram, and is also true for a crossed qadrilateral as shown.
 (Prove it!)

-1) An interesting additional property of the theorem is that the Area Ratio between ABCD and EFGH is always 2, as also shown below for the crossed quadrilateral.
-(See the measurements in the sketch and the calculation "AREARATIO =" in the left column).
+2) An interesting additional property of the theorem is that the Area Ratio between PQRS and EFGH is always 2, as also shown for the crossed quadrilateral.
 Drag any of the vertices to explore and convince yourself that this is the case.

-2) Can you figure out and EXPLAIN HOW the area of the crossed quadrilateral is determined and defined by GeoGebra, and hence WHY (prove that) the area ratio result is also true for crossed quadrilaterals?
+3) Can you figure out and EXPLAIN HOW the area of the crossed quadrilateral is determined and defined by Sketchpad, and hence WHY (prove that) the area ratio result is also true for crossed quadrilaterals?

-A discussion of how to determine the area of a crossed quadrilateral is given on pp. 177-178 of my book Rethinking Proof with Sketchpad and in the classic book by Coxeter & Greitzer Geometry Revisited.
-Alternatively, read my 2014/2015 paper Slaying a Geometrical Monster: Finding the Area of a Crossed Quadrilateral.
+2) A discussion of how to determine the area of a crossed quadrilateral is also given on pp. 177-178 of my book Rethinking Proof with Sketchpad and in the classic book by Coxeter & Greitzer Geometry Revisited.

 Further related readings: